amuralee04/practice/README.md

-# practice
+# Completed Practice Problems
-Completed Practice Problems
+This is a general repository of practice problems I've completed to further my software development skills!